IBM/SalesEnablement-test-repo/docs/Part 6/04 SSHKeys.md

-Secure Shell also known as Secure Socket Shell (SSH) is a network protocol used to securely control access to computers over an unsecure network.
+Secure Shell also known as Secure Socket Shell (SSH) is a network protocol that is used to securely control access to computers over an unsecure network.

 Learn more about SSH <a href="https://en.wikipedia.org/wiki/Secure_Shell" target="_blank">here</a>.

-Recall from the click-thru demonstrations to provision a virtual server instance, the {{powerVS.sshKey}} was specified as the SSH key for the server.
-The {{powerVS.sshKey}} was added to the workspace prior to provisioning those instances.
+Recall from the click through demonstrations to provision a virtual server instance, the {{powerVS.sshKey}} was specified as the SSH key for the server.
+The {{powerVS.sshKey}} was added to the workspace before those instances were created.

 !!!
 Note